davegwee94/ICT376/CHARTER.md

 ## Team Member Constraints
 ### DaveGwee
-* Currently doing 3 unit include the final year project, working as part time, have no issues on family, no working during day with classes which are tuesday, wednesday and friday, will contribute a fairly enough amount of time and effort on this project.
+* Currently doing 3 units including the final year project, working as part time, have no issues on family, no working during day with classes which are tuesday, wednesday and friday, will contribute a fairly enough amount of time and effort on this project.

+### Finn Ryan
+* Undertaking 3 units with no other serious sinks for my time.

 ## Conflict Resolution
+* Since there are 3 group members, a vote on any contested issues will be used to decide.